Rolo Peanut Blossoms

 Topping a peanut butter cookie with a caramel-filled chocolate candy gave these Rolo Peanut Blossoms a spectacular caramel advantage over their ordinary counterparts!

-This twist on Peanut Blossom Cookies is so irresistible, you may never go back to the traditional version again!
+This twist on Peanut Blossom Cookies is so irresistible that you may never return to the classic version again!

 While these peanut blossoms were a hit with my two chocolate-peanut butter fans, the hubby reminded me for the umpteenth time that he doesn’t do peanut butter desserts.
 Oh, well.
 More peanut butter blossom cookies for me!

-- Lining your baking sheets with parchment makes for easy clean up and eliminates any greasing of your pans.
+- PRO-Tip: Lining your baking sheets with parchment paper makes for easy cleanup and eliminates any greasing of your pans.

 - To make evenly sized cookies, use a cookie scoop.